lzychowski/PizzaShack/README.md

-# PizzaShack - A Visual Studio technology demo
+# PizzaShack - A Csharp .NET technology demo
 PizzaShack is a Visual Studio 2015 solution composed out of an MVC project and a unit test project.
 It is meant to display various ways of implementing most basic web app functionality.

 ## Contents